Rethink Robotics makes its workplace bots easier to train and redeploy

 Intera 5 is a way for on-the-floor workers to change or add behaviors easily, with hardly any training — let alone an engineering degree.

 It’s a relatively simple behavior tree system with a bright, straightforward GUI and instructions.
 If this, then that: scan, move, pick up, put down, softly, quickly.
 And because the robot uses computer vision, you don’t have to make sure every part or bucket is where it needs to be with millimeter precision.
-It can also be programmed from the desktop with a similarly visual UI.
+It also can be programmed from the desktop with a similarly visual UI.

 Being able to automate easily and respond quickly to changes in the workflow or new orders makes a robot a much more attractive prospect for small businesses that might have gotten by until now with temps and minimal automation.